MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/user-mode-reliability-for-crashes-in-microsoft-photos-app.md

 ---
-title: Reliability for crashes in Microsoft Photos app less than or equal to the baseline goal (ecosystem)
+title: Number of user mode crashes in Microsoft Photos app (ecosystem)
-description: Learn about the measure that counts the number of display driver crashes in the Microsoft Photos app, then normalizes the total runtime to years. ms.topic: article ms.date: 09/02/2021 ms.localizationpriority: medium
+description: Learn about the measure that counts the number of display driver crashes in the Microsoft Photos app, then normalizes the total runtime to years. ms.topic: article ms.date: 09/03/2021 ms.localizationpriority: medium
 ---

-# Reliability for crashes in Microsoft Photos app less than or equal to the baseline goal (ecosystem)
+# Number of user mode crashes in Microsoft Photos app (ecosystem)

 ## Description